Call for Presentation Proposals

 How to Submit a Proposal

-Proposals must be submitted via email to Renee LeForte at email@example.com.
+2024 Winter Conference Proposals must be submitted to firstname.lastname@example.org by December 1, 2023.

 You may find it helpful to download the Professional Development Proposal Template.
 Click here to download a "Conference Presentation Proposal" form and use it to draft your proposal.
 Save the form on your computer, and email it to the address given above.